smaclell/smaclell.github.io/_drafts/exterminators-2-focus-and-quality.md

 which has inspired me to become better at my job.
 Here are the links to the series.
 Go read it, I'll wait.

-* [How "Senior" Software Engineers are Different][different]
+1. [How "Senior" Software Engineers are Different][different]
-* [Anti-Mastery][anti-mastery] (a.k.a guaranteed ways to not be awesome)
+2. [Anti-Mastery][anti-mastery] (a.k.a guaranteed ways to not be awesome)
-* [Mastering the Basics][basics]
+3. [Mastering the Basics][basics]
-* [Intermediate Mastery][intermediate]
+4. [Intermediate Mastery][intermediate]
-* [Mastery][mastery]
+5. [Mastery][mastery]

 Welcome back!

-TODO: Summarize the Series.
-Necessary skills and Getting things done and doing them well are key ideas throughout the series.

-Previous
-Doing great work and focusing on what needs to be done are key ideas throughout the series.
-Beyond the basic skills gained over time, Focus and Quality are two fundamental areas I felt I need to improve.
-Right now I think I am okay in both these areas, but if I were to make them into habits I could be much better.

-Beyond continuing to build my skills and gain experience, Focus and Quality are two fundamental areas where I feel I need to improve.

-Before reading Dan's series the only benchmarks I had for my abilities were other developers and Joel Spolsky's classic blog post about only hiring people who are [smart and get things done][smart].
-Every thinks they are already there.
-They are already part of the crowd of people who are both smart and get things done.
-I hope I am, but I never really know.
-The series challenges you to go deeper and understand much more.
-In the final post he alludes to what might exist at the final level or who Steve Yegge calls those who are [done and gets things smart][done].
-I don't know if I have what it takes, but I want to try to get to that final level.

-From this series, thinking about where I was struggling and talking as a team I then settled on the two habits I wanted to foster over the coming year.
+This series outlines many important fundamentals to being a developer.
+Many take a long amount of exposure and time to learn.
+Others are habits or how you go about your work.
+The final post shows insights into what might be required to become a truly epic developer.

+The ability to Focus shows up on the [Mastery][mastery] list and aspects of Quality or lack thereof are on the [Anti-Mastery][anti-mastery] list.
+After watching other developers I respect I realized that they ooze both Focus and Quality every single day.
+I began to wonder what I would be like if I could Focus like they did, never created another bug again and was building the right solutions in the right way.

+This series made me realize that I want to be like these amazing developers I admire.
+Reading the many skills and attributes embodied by these legendary individuals helped me understand where I fall short and need to improve.
+I don't know if I have what it takes to be at their level, but I want to try and get there.
+With my two goals this year, Focus and Quality, I believe I can dramatically improve and help close the gap.

 Focus
 ===============================================================================